Alok-43/ChatBot/README.md

-# Custom Gemini Chatbot by Shivam
+# Custom Gemini Chatbot by Alok

 A custom chatbot powered by Google's Gemini AI using LangChain and Streamlit.